 Userpilot’s pricing starts at $199 per month (billed annually).
 That pricing plan gives you all of Userpilot’s functionality for up to 2500 monthly active users.

 For SaaS companies looking to scale quickly, Userpilot has everything you need to perfect your onboarding and keep your customers engaged.
+Ready to get started?
+Book a demo today!

 The Pendo Product Cloud is more like a suite of products that cover different aspects of onboarding.
 As far as customer onboarding software goes, a lot of it isn’t necessarily useful, so we’ll concentrate on the parts that are most relevant.